MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 Vowel quality is well known to vary according to a range of social and linguistic factors (Labov, 2001).
 The precursor to any sociolinguistic and/or phonetic analysis of acoustic vowel quality is the successful identification, measurement, extraction, and visualization of the particular vowel variables for the speakers under consideration.
 It is often useful to consider vowels in terms of their overall patterning together in the acoustic vowel space.

-In this tutorial, we will use ISCAN to measure the first and second formants for the two speakers in the imported sound file, for the following vowels (keywords after Wells, 1982): FLEECE, KIT, FACE, DRESS, TRAP/BATH, PRICE, MOUTH, STRUT, NURSE, LOT/PALM, CLOTH/THOUGHT, CHOICE, GOAT, FOOT, GOOSE.
+In this tutorial, we will use ISCAN to measure the first and second formants for the two speakers in the tutorial corpus, for the following vowels (keywords after Wells, 1982): FLEECE, KIT, FACE, DRESS, TRAP/BATH, PRICE, MOUTH, STRUT, NURSE, LOT/PALM, CLOTH/THOUGHT, CHOICE, GOAT, FOOT, GOOSE.
 We will only consider vowels whose duration is longer than 50ms, to avoid including reduced tokens.
 This tutorial assumes you have completed the *import* and *enrichment* sections from the previous tutorial, and so will only include the information specific to analysing formants.

 Step 1: Enrichment
 ------------------